shurick81/ai-labs/lab-contents/002_first_machine_learning_experiments/README.md

 3. Ctrl + D to exit the container.

-4. Verify that the new file, `zeros-ones-00.pkl`, is created
+4. Verify that the new file, `zeros-ones-00.pkl`, is created:

 ```bash
 ls -lh